Michigan Firearm Rights Restoration Lawyers

 3. has successfully completed all conditions of probation or parole imposed for the violation.

-After five (5) years from the time these requirements are met, the individual must then apply to the circuit court in the county where they reside to restore gun rights.
-The circuit court judge then reviews the person’s record and reputation to determine whether they are a danger to others.
-The applicant must show by clear and convincing evidence that they are not likely to act dangerously to others.
+After five (5) years of meeting these requirements, the individual must apply to the circuit court in the county where they reside to restore gun rights.
+The circuit court judge then reviews the person’s record and reputation to determine whether they are dangerous to others.
+The applicant must show clear and convincing evidence that they are not likely to act dangerously to others.

 If the burden of proof is satisfied, the court will officially restore the felon’s gun rights to legally possess, use, transport, sell, purchase, carry, ship, receive, or distribute a firearm in a manner otherwise allowable by law.